erees1/simple-dotfiles/README.md

 # Simple / Speechmatics dotfiles

-This repo provides a minimal working set of dotfiles for new starters at Speechmatics, it is not intended to be exhaustive.
+I originally made this repo as a simpler verion of [my dotfiles](https://github.com/erees1/dotfiles) for new starters at Speechmatics, other people outside of Speechmatics have since found them useful so I share it here as well.
+It is not intended to be exhaustive.
 Suggestions for useful additions are welcome.

 ## Installation